 (3) Where the defendant or none of the defendants in a probate action and none of the persons (if any) cited under Rule 5, enters an appearance, and the Court has not, on the application of the plaintiff, ordered discontinuance of the action, the plaintiff may, after the time limited for appearance, apply to the Court for leave to set down the action for trial.

-(4) Before applying for leave under paragraph (3) the plaintiff must file an affidavit proving due service of the writ, notice of writ, and of the citation (if any).
+(4) Before applying for leave under subrule (3) the plaintiff must file an affidavit proving due service of the writ, notice of writ, and of the citation (if any).

-(5) The Court granting leave under paragraph (3) may order the plaintiff to file an affidavit of testamentary scripts.
+(5) The Court granting leave under subrule (3) may order the plaintiff to file an affidavit of testamentary scripts.

+[Rule 13 amended in Gazette 28 Jun 2011 p.
+2552.]

 14. Counterclaim

 Where a defendant alleges that he has any claim or is entitled to any relief or remedy in respect of any matter relating to the grant of probate of the will, or letters of administration of the estate of the deceased person which is the subject of the action he must, notwithstanding anything in Order 18 Rule 2(1), add to his defence a counterclaim in respect of that matter.